 Assign a subnet mask of 255.255.255.0 or a more restrictive subnet mask.
+Set only the last byte of this subnet mask.
+Each of the first three bytes is permanently set to 255.

 DMZ Host Interface Configuration, IP Address